singleron-RD/CeleScope/README.md

 # CeleScope
-CeleScope is a collection of bioinfomatics analysis pipelines to process SCOPE single cell data.
+CeleScope is a collection of bioinfomatics analysis pipelines developed at Singleron to process single cell sequencing data generated with Singleron products.
+These pipelines take paired-end FASTQ files as input and generate output files which can be used for downstream data analysis as well as a summary of QC criteria.
-Currently it can analyze:

-- Single Cell RNA-Seq data
-- Single Cell Immune Profiling(VDJ) data

 Detailed docs can be found in [manual](./docs/manual.md).